 New items added?
 Restock alert?
 Product launch?
 Let the people know with a shiny email.

 When you’re using MailerLite, you can easily implement product blocks in your e-commerce newsletter.
-The shop integration will connect your e-commerce to our email software, after which you can look for products and copy the details directly into your email template.
+The shop integration will connect your e-commerce to our email software, after which you can look for product pages and copy the details directly into your email template.

 We were mesmerized by this email from Vrai & Oro.
-The subtle glittery details and fun take on their call to action buttons stood out from the average e-commerce newsletters we come across.
+The subtle glittery details and fun take on their CTA buttons stood out from the average e-commerce newsletters we come across.

 “Every day is a celebration!”